Miyoshi-Ryota/async-ssh2-tokio/README.md

 ## Features
-* Connect to a SSH Host via IP and password
+* Connect to a SSH Host
 * Execute commands on the remote host
 * Get the stdout and exit code of the command